 Activity #4| Game Show Slides Scavenger Hunt

-Using the number values on the Game Show Slides (i.e. 100, 200, 300, 400, 500), print off a full set of game show slides, make sure each slide is clearly labeled with the category name, and hide them around the classroom, hallways, or outside.
+Using the number values on the Game Show Slides (i.e., 100, 200, 300, 400, 500), print off a full set of game show slides, make sure each slide is clearly labeled with the category name and hide them around the classroom, hallways, or outside.
 I prefer the idea of taking this outside as it allows students to hurry a little more without fear of getting in trouble for running.

-If you are only using one of the Game Show slide shows, you will want to split students into 5 groups, or print off more than one set of questions and divide them into 10 groups.
+If you are only using one of the Game Show slide shows, you will want to split students into 5 groups or print off more than one set of questions and divide them into 10 groups.

 Then give each group of students a sheet that looks like this one or ask them to create one.
 All they need on their sheet is the number values (100-500), a place to put the category, and a place to put the answer.

 Next, students will be released to find their questions.
 Each group will run around and find one question to fulfill each level on their scavenger hunt sheet.
 When they find the question, they will take it down from where they found it, write down the category and the answer on their sheet, and then take the question with them as they go find a question that fulfills one of the other question values on their sheet.
-When they are all done, each group will have answered a 100 point question, 200 point question, 300 point question and so on.
+When they are all done, each group will have answered a 100-point question, 200-point question, 300-point question, and so on.

-If you have any other ways that you have been repurposing resources slides in your classroom, we’d love to hear about them and add them to our list.
+If you have any other ways that you have been repurposing resource slides in your classroom, we’d love to hear about them and add them to our list.
 Leave us a comment and let us know how these activities work in your classes!